Extensive Range

 Lapsang Souchong Tea

-Sourced from the beautiful Wuyi Mountain region of China’s Fujian Province, Lapsang Souchong is a fine black tea with a distinctive smoky aroma and flavour, and complex woody notes.
-Robust and well-balanced, it’s perfect served on its own, with lemon, or milk and sugar if desired.
+Sourced from the Wuyi Mountain region of China’s Fujian Province, Lapsang Souchong is a fine black tea with a distinctive smoky aroma and flavour, and complex woody notes.
+Robust and well-balanced, it is perfect served on its own, with lemon, or with milk and sugar if desired.

 “My favourite smoky tea - lovely large leaves.”